PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

 Note that we negate $K_r^{cd}(q)$ when inputting it into $f$ so that the win value of $c$ is computed instead of $d$.
 Also, since there are $|Q|$ questions, $|C-1|$ contestants to battle, and 2 orders for two contestants to battle, there are $2|Q||C-1|$ battles involving a fixed contestant $c$.

-Let $\alpha_r^k$ be the weight assigned to reviewer $r$ after iteration $k$.
-Initially, $\alpha_r^0 = 1/|R|$, so that all reviewers have the same weight, and the weights add to 1. -- We assume each reviewer LLM has the same capabilities to start.
-[1]{\mathrm{Normalize}(#1)} [1]{\mathrm{MinMax}(#1)} [1]{\mathrm{score}(#1)} The score of contestant $c \in C$ for iteration $k$ is the weighted average of the raw win rates for contestant $c$.
+[1]{\mathrm{Normalize}(#1)} [1]{\mathrm{MinMax}(#1)} [1]{\mathrm{score}(#1)} Let $\alpha_r^k$ be the weight assigned to reviewer $r$ after iteration $k$.
+Initially, $\alpha_r^0 = 1/|R|$, so that all reviewers have the same weight, and the weights add to 1.
+Namely, we assume each reviewer LLM has the same capabilities to start.
+The score of contestant $c \in C$ for iteration $k$ is the weighted average of the raw win rates for contestant $c$.
 We set the weights for the next iteration to $\alpha^k$:

 where the weights are scaled to a range of $[0,1]$ and finally normalized to have sum equal to 1: